Ethics, Privacy & Responsibility

 Several ethical dilemmas are central to the discussion around IoB:

-- Algorithmic Bias and Discrimination: If the data used to train IoB systems reflects existing societal biases (e.g., racial, gender, socio-economic), the resulting algorithms can perpetuate or even amplify these biases, leading to discriminatory outcomes in areas like loan applications, hiring, or law enforcement.
-Understanding Explainable AI (XAI) can help in identifying and mitigating such biases.
+- Algorithmic Bias and Discrimination: If the data used to train IoB systems reflects existing societal biases (e.g., racial, gender, socio-economic), the resulting algorithms can perpetuate or even amplify these biases.

 Principles for Responsible IoB